Adeleye080/Authentication-System/README.md

 - Assigning multiple roles to a user (e.g., `user` + `auditor`, or `admin` + `support`)
 - Defining custom roles and scopes for organizations or teams
 - Dynamic permission checks based on both primary and secondary roles

-> **Note:** The secondary/custom roles feature is partially implemented in the codebase and will be expanded in future releases to support full custom RBAC, including organization-level role management and dynamic permission assignment.
+- Organization-level role management and dynamic permission assignment

 ## Features